“The greatest legacy we can leave our children is happy memories”-Og Mandino

 How do I get from Kathmandu to Langtang Valley?

 To reach the Langtang Valley from Kathmandu, your journey starts with a scenic 7-hour drive to Syabrubesi from Kathmandu.
-From here you will trek inside Langtang valley through high meadows, yak pastures, lush forests following the Langtang river until you get to Kyanjin Gompa.
-Here you will have the view of Langtang Lirung glacier & icefall.
+From there you will trek inside Langtang valley through high meadows, yak pastures, lush forests following the Langtang river until you get to Kyanjin Gompa.
+And there you will have the view of Langtang Lirung glacier & icefall.
 Also, visit the local yak cheese factory.

 On your 6th day, hike to Kyanjin Ri or Tsergo Ri to catch a stunning 360° view of snow-capped Himalayan ranges.
 Be awed with views this trek offers you.
 Finally, following the same route, you will trek back down to the valley & drive to Kathmandu.